top of page

 Studio 70 Six Seating Chart

+• Decide how you are designing your seating chart.
 You need to make sure you are prepared before you start, whether you are using some software such as Hitched’s Wedding Seating Chart, or you are using paper plates and post-it notes.
-You need to have the details of the layout of the venue, the size of the tables and of course… who is coming to the wedding, alongside their dietary requirements.

 Get all of this ready before you start assigning anyone, and make sure it can easily be transferred to your venue’s preferred format.